1165 København K

 Welcome to the home of the ‘wet’ sciences here at the University of Copenhagen – charmed recipient of funding from both the public and private sectors.

 North Campus (Nørre Campus in Danish) can be divided into three distinct areas: south of Tagensvej, where the med students, the odontology students and their fellow health-science students roam the enormous, conjoined Panum Institute and Maersk Tower; north of Tagensvej, in the triangle it forms with Jagtvej and Nørre Allé, you’ll find a mishmash of buildings surrounding Universitetsparken housing most of the university’s natural and biological science departments.
 (Universitetsparken, by the way, is the home of Forårsfestivalen, the annual uni-wide spring bash.)
 At the top of this triangle we have still more health sciences in the form of the School of Pharmaceutical Sciences.
-Lastly, but by no means least, we have the Niels Bohr Building, which should have opened more than 2 years ago.
-The latest word is that some departments will be able to move in before the end of 2019.
+Lastly, but by no means least, we have the Niels Bohr Building, which after many delays and cost overruns may soon be open.
 Probably.

 Finding your way around: The buildings that make up the Panum Institute are connected by one long-ass, two-storey corridor.
 Each building is numbered – starting at the Blegdamsvej end with 1 (administration) and ending up at Nørre Side Allé with 33 (dentistry).
 Beware: the system makes little sense.
 Some numbers have been skipped over at random.
 Others, like the Maersk building have multiple numbers.
 You’ll figure it out at some point.